KatieD-Share/Articulate-Files-for-Sales/README.md

-This is an interactive data sheet for F-ECK Pit
+This is a repostitory for interactive data sheets published from Articulate.